catwinguy/browser-game/README.md

 # Minecraft Adventures Lite

-CS375 Final Project: Browser Game
+CS375 Final Project: 2D Platformer Browser Game

 Drexel University, Summer 2019-2020

-Our project will be a 2D multiplayer platformer game (exact game type is still up for debate) that allows users to make accounts to keep track of their game data.
+Our project will be a quick platformer game that allows users to make accounts to keep track of their game data.
 Our intended audience ranges from kids to young adolescents.
+There are two game modes: (1) Story mode and (2) Infinite mode.

+**Story Mode**: Made up of intentionally set-up levels for the player to complete.
+In this mode, the player will have to collect jewels and avoid zombies from spelling your doom.
+Grab a sword to have a fighting chance against the zombie, but be warned that a sword can break.
+Once the player completes all five stages, his or her score will get added to the leaderboard.

+**Infinite Mode**: Made up of randomly generate levels created by our custom algorithm.
+In this mode, the player will test their perseverence as they try to pass as many levels as they can without dying.
+Each level will have a time limit to finish the map while all collected jewels will add additional time.
+How long can you last and how many levels will you conquer?

 ### __Team Covid Coders__
 Amanda W.